 29 Jan - 27 April 2020

-4WALLS will present SURFACE, a joint exhibition of artworks by international artists Kirk Mechar and Rakerman.
-Following the success of EARTH, these two artists are brought together again for an exciting show at 45 Park Lane.
+4WALLS presents SURFACE, a joint exhibition of artworks by international artists Kirk Mechar and Rakerman.
+Following the success of EARTH, these two artists are brought together again for this exciting show at 45 Park Lane.

 4WALLS is an established collaboration between two art dealers LAFONTAINE CONTEMPORARY ART & MORGAN-DAVIES ART.